Aspects of symmetry and topology in the charge density wave phase of 1T-TiSe2

-\emph{IRs of bands.}--- When we cautiously look at the gap functions in Eq. (\ref{gapL1m}) that all vanish at $\mathbf{k=0}$, folded bands at $\Gamma$ result in a threefold degeneracy.
-However, a threefold degeneracy should not occur as it is not robust in the $D_{3d}$ group.
-This puzzle is solved because the concurrent $M_1^{+}$ mode produces couplings among bands from $L$'s (also among $M$'s).
-The triplet from $L$'s splits into a singlet $A_{1u}$ state and a doublet $E_u$ state without breaking symmetry \cite{Kidd2002}.
+Although the gap functions in Eq. (\ref{gapL1m}) all vanish at $\mathbf{k=0}$, the folded bands still result in threefold degeneracy.
+But, this threefold degeneracy should not occur as it is not robust in the $D_{3d}$ group.
+This can be understood, however, because the concurrent $M_1^{+}$ mode produces couplings among the bands at $L$ points (also among the $M$ points): the triplet from $L$'s then splits into a singlet $A_{1u}$ state and a doublet $E_u$ state without breaking symmetry \cite{Kidd2002}.
 We emphasize that the parity of the folded bands changes from even to odd due to the CDW OP.
-In general, the IR of a folded band is the product of IRs of the unfolded band and the OP, written as
+In general, the IR of a folded band is the product of IRs of the unfolded band and the OP, written as:

-This is the key point of this work, which is especially useful on investigating topology.
-By contrast, folded bands from $M$'s to $\Gamma$, through the secondary $M_1^{+}$ OP, split into a $A_g$ and two $E_g$ states.
-As for bands from $A$, their parity change sign because of the $A_{2}^{-}$ mode.
-These arguments are well corroborated with our independent first-principles band structure results [cf. Fig. \ref{fig:bands}(b)].
+This is our key finding, which is especially useful for investigating topology.
+By contrast, folded bands from $M$'s to $\Gamma$, through the secondary $M_1^{+}$ OP, split into an $A_g$ and two $E_g$ states.
+As for the bands from $A$, their parities change sign because of the $A_{2}^{-}$ mode.
+These arguments are well corroborated by our independent first-principles band structure results, see Fig. \ref{fig:bands}(b).

-With IRs of bands, the gap functions demonstrated before become clear.
-A gap function of two composite bands has the symmetry of the direct product of the two bands' IRs.
-For instance, we observe that the closest conduction is IR $A_{1u}$ and valence band is IR $A_{2u}$.
-The gap function for them will be IR $A_{2g}$ ($=A_{1u} \otimes A_{2u}$) that is also known as the $i$ wave outlining a $\sin(6 \phi)$ profile, Fig. \ref{fig:FS}(b).
+Note that the gap function of two composite bands has the symmetry of the direct product of the IRs of the two bands.
+For instance, if the closest conduction band is IR $A_{1u}$ and the valence band is IR $A_{2u}$, the associated gap function will be IR $A_{2g}$ ($=A_{1u} \otimes A_{2u}$) that is also known as the $i$ wave outlining a $\sin(6 \phi)$ profile, Fig. \ref{fig:FS}(b).